 Beginning Memorial Day weekend Rosauers and Super 1 shoppers can help our Beef Counts program by participating in our summer promotion --- 10 cents of each pound of St. Helens Beef purchased (up to $50,000) will provide beef to Second Harvest in Eastern Washington and distributed to communities through Second Harvest's Mobile Food Markets.

-Watch Tom Sherry's BBQ Forecast on KREM2 each Thursday throughout the summer when he shares both the weekend weather forecast and delicious beefy recipes for your grill.
+KREM2's Tom Sherry's BBQ Forecast which happened every Thursday throughout the summer provided both the weekend weather forecast and delicious beefy recipes.
 Tom helps Washington’s Beef Community raise awareness of the Beef Counts partnership.

 Back in 2010, when leaders of our Washington Beef Community learned just how little high-quality protein, like beef, reaches our food bank system (only about 4% of all food donations), they felt that was unacceptable and set about to make a change.
 Beef Counts was launched in Washington state with the help of many producer volunteers, Agri Beef and the Washington State Beef Commission.